Rowan: benefits, dosage, contraindications

 Indications

-Rating methodology
+Scoring methodology

 EFSA approval.

-Several clinical trials (> 2) randomized controlled with double blind, including a significant number of patients (>100) with consistently positive outcomes for the indication.
+Several randomized, double-blind, controlled clinical trials (> 2), including a significant number of patients (>100), with consistently positive conclusions for the indication.

-Several clinical trials (> 2) randomized controlled with double blind, and including a significant number of patients (>100) with positive outcomes for the indication.
+Several randomized, double-blind, controlled clinical trials (> 2), including a significant number of patients (>100), with positive conclusions for the indication.

-One or more randomized studies or multiple cohorts or epidemiological studies with positive outcomes for the indication.
+One or more randomized studies, or several cohorts or epidemiological studies, with positive conclusions for the indication.

-Clinical studies exist but are uncontrolled, with conclusions that may be positive or contradictory.
+Clinical studies exist but are uncontrolled, with conclusions that may be positive or conflicting.

-Lack of clinical studies to date that can demonstrate the indication.
+No clinical studies to date that can demonstrate the indication.

-Hemorrhoids, Varicose Veins
+Hemorrhoids, Varicose veins

 ✪✪✪✪